City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Creating a youth worker user

-The application needs at least one youth worker user to work properly.
-See the generic README.md at the root of the repository (../README.md) on instructions how to create one.
+If you are not using Microsoft Entra ID to login users (as is by default; see environment variables section below), you need to add an initial admin user.
+See the generic README.md at the root of the repository *(../README.md)* on instructions how to create one.

 ## Testing SMS functionality